 The museum hosts the greatest dinosaur fossil collections in the world as well as other exhibits that will take you around the world, learning about the natural history of several regions.
 There is so much to do here that you will need to spend a good part of the day, or at least half the day if you are short on time.

-You can actually pay as much or as little as you like to enter the museum, however the suggested price is $23 US per adult, $13 US per child (2-12 yrs) toddlers under 2 are free.
+Whilst this isn’t one of the free musuems in NYC – you can actually pay as much or as little as you like to enter the museum, however the suggested price is $23 US per adult, $13 US per child (2-12 yrs) toddlers under 2 are free.
 For discounted tickets I recommend you buy online from Klook as you can save heaps!
 At the time of publishing, adult tickets were only $16.16 US and Children tickets were only $11.31 US.
 That’s a massive saving!
 Click here to buy discounted tickets online.

 The museum is located Central Park West & 79th Street and is open 10 am-5.45 pm and is perfect if you’re looking for things to do with children in NYC.